selfrefactor/rambda/README.md

 <details>

-<summary>Lodash is fastest.
-Rambda is 93.44% slower and Ramda is 98.04% slower</summary>
+<summary>Rambda is fastest.
+Ramda is 91.96% slower and Lodash is 4.72% slower</summary>

 ```text
 const R = require('../../dist/rambda.js')